 The reason this pandemic economy is particularly challenging for the child care workforce is that for decades, child care was one of the lowest-paid jobs across occupations.
 Beyond low pay, workforce flexibility to work remotely (a benefit employers have significantly increased over the past 22 months) does not apply to the child care workforce.
 Child care is an on-site business.

 In North Carolina, a survey released in October commissioned by the NC Child Care Resource & Referral Council found that more than 80% of child care centers say it is more difficult to recruit and retain staff now than before the pandemic.
 As a result, the survey found that about one-third (32%) of centers have had to temporarily close classrooms due to the labor shortage.

 Child Care Services Association (CCSA) is proud to partner with the N.C.
-Division of Child Development and Early Education (DCDEE) on strategies to better support the child care workforce (e.g., Child Care WAGE$®, Infant and Toddler AWARD$®, and T.E.A.C.H.
+Division of Child Development and Early Education (DCDEE) on strategies to better support the child care workforce (e.g., Child Care WAGE$®, Infant and Toddler AWARD$® Plus, and T.E.A.C.H.
 Early Childhood® scholarships designed to increase compensation for child care workers based on credentials and higher education as well as child care stabilization grants to support programs).
 These are helpful strategies.
 But additional child care workforce strategies are needed.